 The Alliance will continue to work closely with the New York City Police Department to make sure guests of your establishment with receipts/passes/invitations for your establishment are granted access but we will not be promoting or advocating for multiple venue/pay one price access passes.
 If you would like to discuss this further please contact Tom Harris, Senior Vice president of Operations at 212-452-5216.

-The Times Square Alliance will provide updates to the subway system changes as they are made available to us through this e mail alert system and also up to date Transit information is always available a http://www.mta.info/.
+The Times Square Alliance will provide updates to the subway system changes as they are made available to us through our flash system and also up to date Transit information is always available a http://www.mta.info/.